aleph0io/aws-lambda-java-base-images/README.md

 ## Known Issues and Future Plans

 * This image is in no way optimized for cold start time, size, etc. PRs welcome!
-* For now, only Java 17 is supported.
-I hope to provide base images for additional versions soon.
+* Both Java 17 and 18 are supported.
+I will release a version for Java 19 when an official [Amazon Corretto](https://gallery.ecr.aws/amazoncorretto/amazoncorretto) image is released.
 * For now, only x86_64 is supported.
 I hope to publish multiarch builds including arm64 soon.
 * I suspect I will also clean up the ECR public gallery presence, but this gets the images out for now.
-* Of course, as soon as there *is* an offically-supported AWS Lambda base image for Java 17, everyone should use that instead!
+* Of course, as soon as there *is* an offically-supported AWS Lambda base image for these Java versions, everyone should use that instead!
 But this project should hopefully fill the gap in the meantime, and will (hopefully) support non-LTS Java versions that will never receive an officially-supported AWS Lambda base image by that time.

 ## Acknowledgements